Preparation of Uniform and Size Tunable Iron Oxide Magnetic Nanocrystals

 The conventional methods of preparing iron oxide nanocystals are based on the co-precipitation of ferro- and ferric salts in the aqueous phase at room temperature in the presence of stabilizing agents.
 With the support of the DOD, Ocean NanoTech has embarked on recent developments in the preparation of iron oxide magnetic nanocrystals.
 It involves the use of organic solvent and high temperature (ca. 300°C) and demonstrates significant improvement in the size tunability, the monodispersity, and the crystalline structure of Ocean’s IO nanocrystals.
 This method is anticipated to improve the performance of the iron oxide magnetic nanopcrystals for existing applications as well as open avenues of opportunities for new applications.

-To find more information about our iron oxide nanocrystal products please click here.
+To find more information about our water soluble iron oxide nanocrystal products please click here.